theripper93/Levels/ISSUES.md

 # Before Posting an issue:
+(This document is stored in the Levels repository but it's valid for all my repos)

 ## Feature requests/Enhancements
 Post your feature request on discord, the issue traker here is just used to track bugs.